 A close friend of mine once owned a beckoning cocoon amidst the clamor of Tribeca, an art infused cafe for those seeking a globally inspired home-cooked meal.
 The one of a kind jewelry, chocolate croissants, and ceramics designed by her made visiting a life altering excursion.
-She inspired this simple savory Salmon.
+She inspired the Simple Pan Seared Salmon.
 Again, it is simple yet sumptuous.
-Couple this with Quinoa Italiana and roasted vegetables for a lovely meal.
+Couple this dish with Quinoa Italiana and roasted vegetables for a lovely meal.

 - 2 Large to Medium Pieces of Salmon with skin